 If you’re looking for a simple, bold and high contrast design, consider creating a super simple pattern to match.
 This example by Daniel Brox Nordmo uses a thick, black chevron pattern that beautifully complements the simple serif typeface and minimal packaging.
 Note as well that Daniel has brought in the chevron geometric shape into the tags by die cutting them into a zigzag shape.
 Simple adjustments and a simple pattern can have a huge impact on your branding.

 Bring in a dash of handcrafted patterns and add in a splash of sharper graphic patterns for a unique and memorable contrast.
-Check out these Birchbox box designs by Mary Rabun that pairs hand crafted, painted pattern designs with sharper, faceted graphics to create an elegant and unique design.
-So, consider bringing together the analogue and digital disciplines to create an originally amalgamated pattern design.
+Check out these Birchbox box designs by Mary Rabun that pairs handcrafted, painted pattern designs with sharper, faceted graphics to create an elegant and unique design.
+So, consider bringing together the analog and digital disciplines to create an originally amalgamated pattern design.
 Plus, creating elements of your pattern by hand means that nobody else in the world will have your exact pattern, which is always a plus!

 There’s really no shortage for what geometric patterns can do.
 Check out this album cover by Flat-e that includes a geometric portrait of the artist.
-Simple geometric shapes, a few light textures and some vivid colours, all come together to create a dimensional and striking portrait.
+Simple geometric shapes, a few light textures, and some vivid colors, all come together to create a dimensional and striking portrait.
 Plus, when paired with a sleek gold sleeve, the design really leaps off of the page.
 So, if you’re feeling a bit more adventurous, consider trying to construct a portrait out of geometric shapes alone.

 Love this design and want to see more?
 Check out these stunning album cover designs for more inspiration.

-We’ve talked a lot about using geometrics shapes and photography, but this example puts a little bit of a unique spin on that.
+We’ve talked a lot about using geometric shapes and photography, but this example puts a little bit of a unique spin on that.
 Designed by Melissa Baillache for the Sydney Dance Company’s ‘Mirror Ball’, this design uses a simple photograph of a dancer and a grid pattern of circles to create an engrossing and beautiful design.
-With strategic cutouts, framing and colours, this piece channels the idea of mirrors, refraction and a mirror ball by using geometric patterning.
+With strategic cutouts, framing and colors, this piece channels the idea of mirrors, refraction and a mirror ball by using geometric patterning.
 It’s a little abstract, and a little experimental, and very effective.
 Break your image up into geometric grids and move them around.
 Let the shapes crop your image in an intriguing way and let it enhance your image.

 Patterns can be incredibly functional tools, as well as beautifully aesthetic elements.
 Check out this website design by Built by Buffalo that uses hexagonal shapes filled with images, type, and/or graphics as the main links to the homepage.
-A unique and memorable spin on the typical link buttons, this design allows for Built by Buffalo to communicate their colour palette and style in one quick, beautiful and functional way.
+A unique and memorable spin on the typical link buttons, this design allows for Built by Buffalo to communicate their color palette and style in one quick, beautiful and functional way.
 Consider using a geometric pattern to display your content for a simple and effective way to make a lot of information look good.

 Kristine notes, “As fashion is always evolving and changing, we chose to use this as our main inspiration.
 These dots in the logo are used as a base to connect lines and creates the opportunity for a range of different variations of the logo.”